Animal science

 Animal science is described as "studying the biology of animals that are under the control of humankind".
 It can also be described as the production and management of farm animals.
-Historically, the degree was called animal husbandry and the animals studied were livestock species, like cattle, sheep, pigs, poultry, and horses.
+Historically, the degree was called animal husbandry and the animals studied were livestock species, like ruminant animals such as; cattle, sheep and goat, non-ruminant such as; pigs, poultry, rabbit, snails and horses are studied.
 Today, courses available look at a broader area, including companion animals, like dogs and cats, and many exotic species.
 Degrees in Animal Science are offered at a number of colleges and universities.
 Animal science degrees are often offered at land-grant universities, which will often have on-campus farms to give students hands-on experience with livestock animals.

 Education

-Professional education in animal science prepares students for careers in areas such as animal breeding, food and fiber production, nutrition, animal agribusiness, animal behavior, and welfare.
+Professional education in animal science prepares students for careers in areas such as animal breeding, food and fiber production, nutrition, animal agribusiness, animal behavior, animal physiology and welfare.
 Courses in a typical Animal Science program may include genetics, microbiology, animal behavior, nutrition, physiology, and reproduction.
 Courses in support areas, such as genetics, soils, agricultural economics and marketing, legal aspects, and the environment also are offered.